sabinem/mentoki/templates/README.md

 # Templates

-Here are some base templates and scripts.
-Most templates are located within the apps in a folder /apps/<appname>/templates/<appname> according to Django recommendation.
+Here are only the base templates

-## Status:
+## account:
+these templates overwrite the according django-allauth templates

+##base: these are the base templates

 ##Questions:
 ### Are all of these attributes necessary?